 What do Tai Chi, Japanese Sword Fighting, Archery and performing a Japanese Tea Ceremony have in common?

-They are all activities which are encouraged in Japan because they develop a person’s ability to focus.
+They are all activities which are encouraged in Japan because they develop a person’s ability to focus and be in the flow.

 The skill of concentrating and being fully focused is highly valued.
 You might know it as being ‘in the flow’ or the ‘zone’.